staunsholm/Pedal/techdebt.md

 going down hill).

 ##### 30-12-2018
-Need to split up rendering, calculations and data storage.
-Vuex is probably the way to go for data.
+Needs central data store.Vuex is probably the way to go, but could also just be a global object (for better performance)?

 ##### 30-12-2018
-No unit tests.
-Especially imortant for speed calculations.
+Needs unit tests.
+Especially important for speed calculations.

 ##### 30-12-2018
 Speed calculations can most likely be heavily optimised, however this